Does Running Build Calves? Or you should focus on doing exercises for calves muscles?

-Some common calf building workouts are seated calf raises, standing calf raises etc.
+Some common calf-building workouts are seated calf raises, standing calf raises etc.

 Calf workouts at home

 The best exercise for calves is the basic calf raises or toe raises.
 The best calf exercises are very simple to do and to progress, you should add more weights to this.
-If you have dumbbells then pick them and hold them while doing standing calves raises.
+If you have dumbbells then pick them and hold them while doing standing calf raises.

 Why are calves the hardest muscle to build?